kevindean/IMU_Accelerometer_Movement_Prediction/Readme.md

 # RNN Val Loss - Preliminary (ha, definitely suggests that I need more data; in order to prevent overfitting)
 ![Validation Loss](https://github.com/kevindean/IMU_Accelerometer_Movement_Prediction/blob/master/ValidationLoss.png)

-# will be collecting more data tonight, proceed with training, and update further results.
+# will be collecting more data, proceed with training, and update further results.